 Using a whole house ducted air conditioner in summer could be costing you nearly $150 a week according to Canstar Blue.
 Per month that’s more than $500, or more than $1700 over summer.
 And most of us are still using our AC in autumn!
 How much, exactly, does ducted air conditioning cost to run?

-As experts in the air conditioning industry, we’re breaking down the cost of running air conditioning for your ducted AC and how you can cut down the cost of cooling your home this summer.
+As experts in the air conditioning industry, we’re breaking down the cost of running ducted air conditioners and how you can cut down the cost of cooling your home this summer.